linagora/tmail-flutter/docs/adr/0091-fix-auto-load-more-infinite-loop-large-screen.md

 **Non-web:** Change auto-load threshold from `maxScrollExtent <= viewportDimension` to `maxScrollExtent <= 0` — trigger only when content has not yet filled the viewport.

-**Web:** Change estimated-height check from `totalHeight <= viewport` to `totalHeight < viewport` (strict) to avoid an extra load at the exact boundary.
+**Web:** Change estimated-height check from `totalHeightListEmails > 0 && totalHeightListEmails <= browserInnerHeight` to strict `totalHeight > 0 && totalHeight < viewportHeight` to avoid a spurious load when estimated height equals viewport height exactly.

-**Pagination:** Replace `canLoadMore = emailList.isNotEmpty` with `canLoadMore = emailList.length >= maxCountEmails`.
-A partial-page response means no more pages exist — no need to show Load More or make an empty request.
+**Pagination — initial load:** Replace `canLoadMore = emailList.isNotEmpty` with `canLoadMore = emailList.length >= maxCountEmails`.
+A partial-page response signals the last page — no further requests needed.

+**Pagination — load more:** Replace `canLoadMore = emailList.isNotEmpty` with `canLoadMore = serverEmailCount >= maxCountEmails`.
+For load-more, the repository removes the pagination-cursor email (last email of the previous page) from the response before returning, so `emailList.length` is always `maxCountEmails - 1` for a full page and would never satisfy `>= maxCountEmails`. `serverEmailCount` is captured before that removal and correctly reflects the server's actual response size.

+In both pagination paths, `canLoadMore` is now set unconditionally before the auto-load decision — not only in the `else` branch — ensuring the flag is always accurate regardless of whether auto-load fires.

-Both detection methods extracted into `AutoLoadMorePolicy` for testability.
+The two scroll-detection methods are extracted into `AutoLoadMorePolicy` for testability.

 ## Consequences